wesleya/provision-infosec/readme.md

 ## To Do

-Provision Script
+Provision Script To Do

 * setup IP tables
 * install SSH key
 * run webgoat on supervisord

-Add Provider UI
+UI To Do

-* Oauth
-* save credentials to database
-* create a script to renew api key
+* kickoff provision script

-Provision UI

-* choose SSH key
-* choose IP address
 * save instance data
+* show instance data somewhere
+* show provider data somewhere

+Maintenance To Do

+* choose IP address for application access
-* kickoff provision script
+* script to renew tokens
+* refactor to use socialite package for linode
+* refactor to sdk for linode

 ## Notes